 Cultivating Independence at Home for Elementary-Aged Children: A Montessori and Positive Discipline Approach

-Research-Backed Benefits of Fostering Independence
+Research-Backed Benefits of Having Independence

-Steps to Cultivate Independence in the Home
+Steps to Nurture Independence in the Household

-1. Create a Child-Friendly Environment
+1. Make a Child-Friendly Environment

 2. Encourage Routine Responsibilities